rayct/zet/docs/1078/README.md

-# My Gripe WIth OOP - Bring Back C as the Foundational Language.
+# My Gripe With OOP - Bring Back C as the Foundational Language.

+## C Is the basis of all languages.

 ## Really Open there Eye's.